 Is alcohol fattening?

-Being overweight is also a risk for developing many types of cancers, including bowel, kidney, pancreas, oesophagus, endometrium (lining of the womb) breast (after meno-pause).
+Being overweight is also a risk for developing many types of cancers, including bowel, kidney, liver, gallbladder, pancreas, oesophagus, endometrium (lining of the womb), ovary, breast (after menopause) and prostate (advanced).

 When you drink alcohol you often become less aware of the food you are eating and can easily overeat.
 Combining fatty foods with alcohol is the worst combination of all for weight gain, so avoid high fat snacks such as chips while drinking.
 Try low fat crackers or breadsticks instead.